aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

 Before we start
 ===============

-We'll assume that you've completed the code changes in :ref:`Exercise 3` first.
+Note, that this exercise builds off of Exercise 3 and runs in parallel to Exercise 4.
+We'll assume that you've completed the code changes in :ref:`Exercise 3`first.
 If you haven't, you can use this git command to catch up:

 .. tabs::